Applied Case: The Prisoner's Dilemma

 Protective pruning, refusal, enforcement, and withdrawal may become Better.

-What this toy they were so proud of really means is that cooperation requires a field where cooperation can remain reachable.
+What this toy really means is that cooperation requires a field where cooperation can remain reachable.
 That's it.

 The Ruling.